 Deep breathing activates the parasympathetic nervous system, helping dial down stress and making you feel more relaxed.
 The parasympathetic nervous system is your “rest and digest” system which is active when you are calm and at ease.
 It works to slow heart rate and facilitate digestion, muscle repair, and recovery .
 Conversely, when you are stressed, your nervous system or “fight or flight” response kicks in, releasing adrenaline and increasing your heart rate.
 While the sympathetic nervous system has a vital function, for optimum health, we want to be in the parasympathetic state most of the time.
 If you’re feeling overwhelmed, sit down in a comfortable chair, or lie down, close your eyes, and take 20 deep breaths.
 Think of a happy memory or visualize yourself in a place that makes you feel relaxed and calm.

 Get your endorphin release by hitting the gym or heading out for a run or bike ride.
 Exercise reduces levels of stress hormones like adrenaline and cortisol while providing a natural boost of endorphins to help you feel more positive and regain perspective .

-Stress depletes a significant amount of nutrients, including Zinc, Vitamin C and Magnesium, while certain nutrients, such the B-group Vitamins can actually help the body better withstand stress.
-Beneficial sources of Vitamin B include bananas, leafy greens, red meat, dairy products, brown rice and other wholegrains, legumes and eggs .
+Stress depletes a significant amount of nutrients, including Zinc, vitamin C, and Magnesium, while certain nutrients, such as the B-group vitamins can help the body better withstand stress.
+Beneficial sources of Vitamin B include bananas, leafy greens, red meat, dairy products, brown rice and other whole grains, legumes, and eggs .